marco-swz/abaqus-automation/README.md

 To generate a large amount of training data, many FEM simulations need to be executed and the data stored in an appropriate format.
 Additionally, some simulation parameters may need to be varied to generate an exhaustive training dataset.

+This repository contains scripts to automate these steps.

 ## Example FEM Simulation

 For our testing, we used the following FEM simulation:

 ![gif](3Point-Bending_mises.gif)

-A metal sheet is bent at center with a support contact on each side.
+A metal sheet is bent in the middle, with a support contacts on each side.
 The model creation and setup is defined in the file `templates/test.py`.
-This serves as basis for the simulation and consequent data collection.
+This file serves as basis for the simulation and consequent data collection.

 ## Templates